renovatebot/renovate/docs/usage/configuration-options.md

 In this case you can probably keep using that default `fileMatch`.

 At other times, the possible files is too vague for Renovate to have any default.
-For default, Kubernetes manifests can exist in any `*.yaml` file, and we don't want Renovate to parse every single YAML file in every repository just in case some of them have a Kubernetes manifest, so Renovate's default `fileMatch` for manager `kubernetes` is actually empty (`[]`) and needs the user to tell Renovate what directories/files to look in.
+For default, Kubernetes manifests can exist in any `*.yaml` file, and we do not want Renovate to parse every single YAML file in every repository just in case some of them have a Kubernetes manifest, so Renovate's default `fileMatch` for manager `kubernetes` is actually empty (`[]`) and needs the user to tell Renovate what directories/files to look in.

-Finally, there are cases where Renovate's default `fileMatch` is good, but you may be using file patterns that a bot couldn't possibly guess about.
+Finally, there are cases where Renovate's default `fileMatch` is good, but you may be using file patterns that a bot could not possibly guess about.
 For example, Renovate's default `fileMatch` for `Dockerfile` is `['(^|/|\\.)([Dd]ocker|[Cc]ontainer)file$', '(^|/)([Dd]ocker|[Cc]ontainer)file[^/]*$']`.
 This will catch files like `backend/Dockerfile`, `prefix.Dockerfile` or `Dockerfile-suffix`, but it will miss files like `ACTUALLY_A_DOCKERFILE.template`.
-Because `fileMatch` is mergeable, you don't need to duplicate the defaults and could add the missing file like this:
+Because `fileMatch` is mergeable, you do not need to duplicate the defaults and could add the missing file like this:

 ```json
 {